Skills Data Science Hybrid Research Router and Specialist Delegate

 2. Standalone document (.docx with citations, shareable)

-Why I'm asking: Document mode triggers deeper search budgets and full audit logs.
-Chat mode optimizes for fast delivery.
+Forcing choice.
+Document mode triggers deeper search budgets and full audit logs.

-Q3 (asked only if classification ambiguous — ≤1 signal) — Domain disambiguation
+Q3 (asked only when classification returns ask or fallback with no signals) — Domain disambiguation

 1. Academic literature (papers, peer-reviewed)